National Day of Prayer, New Look for NGU

 The annual observance is designated by the Congress when people are asked “to turn to God in prayer and dedication,” and the U.S. president is required by law to sign a proclamation each year, encouraging all Americans to pray on this day.

-For information about NGU’s nationally recognized academic programs, visit NGU.edu.
+Learn more about NGU’s nationally recognized academic programs.